ewyluda/Shopify_Fall_2021_Data_Science_Intern_Challenge/README.md

 ### What is the last name of the employee with the most orders?

+SELECT EmployeeID, COUNT(DISTINCT OrderID)
+FROM Orders
+GROUP BY EmployeeID
+ORDER BY COUNT(DISTINCT OrderID) desc;

+Peacock is the last name of the employee with the most orders.

 ### What product was ordered the most by customers in Germany?
+SELECT
+	Customers.CustomerID,
+    Customers.Country,
+    OrderDetails.ProductID
+FROM Customers
+JOIN Orders
+	ON Customers.CustomerID = Orders.CustomerID
+JOIN OrderDetails
+	ON OrderDetails.OrderID = Orders.OrderID
+WHERE Country = 'Germany'
+ORDER BY ProductID;

+The product ordred the most by customers in Germany is productID 31, Gorgonzola Telino